KushajveerSingh/restaurant_website/README.md

 **Step 3**.
 Create `.env.local` and copy the contents from `.env.example` to `.env.local`.
 - `NEXT_PUBLIC_BASE_URL` - set to `http://localhost:3000/` during development and when you deploy the project on Vercel, set it to the domain where the project is hosted.

 **Step 4**.
-Run `make run dev` to start the local development server at `localhost:3000`.
+Run `npm run dev` to start the local development server at `localhost:3000`.
 Now you can customize the application as per your needs.
 Further, look at [Directory Setup](#directory-setup) section to understand how the source code is structured.

 **Step 5**.
 After making the desired changes, you can push your project to GitHub and you are ready for deployment on [Vercel](https://vercel.com/)